tracysun27/mss_portfolio/README.md

 This contains the code I used for my master's portfolio project.

-Written report can be found in the `report` folder.
-Presentation TBD
+Written report and presentation can be found in the `report` folder.

 I organized the files into `data` and `report` folders for clarity, but this is not the same file setup I had on my computer locally when running the code, so references to file directories may differ.